shenlei149/Mathematics/Differential Equations/2004 Mechanical Vibration System Driving Through the Spring.md

 The figure below shows a spring-mass-dashpot system that is driven through the spring.
 ![](pic200401.png)

 Suppose that $y$ denotes the displacement of the plunger at the top of the spring and $x(t)$ denotes the position of the mass, arranged so that $x = y$ when the spring is unstretched and uncompressed.
 There are two forces acting on the mass: the spring exerts a force given by $k(y - x)$ (where $k$ is the spring constant) and the dashpot exerts a force given $by - bx'$ (against the motion of the mass, with damping coefficient $b$).
-Newton’s law gives
+Newton's law gives
 $$mx''=k(y-x)-bx'$$
 or, putting the system on the left and the driving term on the right,
 $$mx''+bx'+kx=ky\tag{1}$$